DanceRites 2023 Free Forecourt event

 Find out more about venue security at Sydney Opera House.

 DanceRites will takes place outdoors on the Opera House Forecourt so comfortable shoes and sun-safe clothing are recommended.
+Please wear a hat, bring sunscreen and a refillable water bottle.
+There is no shade cover available on site.
+Shade tents are not permitted.

 Food and beverage pop-ups will appear across the Sydney Opera House Forecourt.